Trauma Therapy

 Do you offer telehealth for trauma therapy?

 Yes!
 We offer virtual therapy sessions throughout Arizona and Utah.
 Many trauma survivors find telehealth helpful because they can attend from a place where they feel safe.
+We also offer in-person sessions at our Mesa, Arizona office.

 What if I also struggle with anxiety or depression?